ddpalacios/Red-Or-White-Wine/README.md

 4) finally, we will compare our best model in step 2 to our best KNN model by evaluating them on our test set

-Based of Python3
+Based of Python 3

-To run:

-python3 main.py
+To run, type in terminal --> python3 main.py

-Installments:

--numpy
+3rd party installments:

+Numpy & Pandas